 In this difficult time, azureazure is here for you.
 We are committed to helping both our readers and the industries that have been most impacted by the pandemic.
 Until the crisis is over, we will be publishing relevant content alongside our regular stories, which we hope offer you a few moments of escape.
 We would like to hear from you.
 Email us at firstname.lastname@example.org

 The British luxury car company Aston Martin and Triton Submarines joined forces to create an underwater submarine that holds three people, has an amazing interior, and the traditional performance and beauty of the British brand.
 Called Project Neptune, this submersible is limited edition, costing close to $4 million.
-It is already in the production phase.

 Triton Submarines is a Florida-based company that manufactures various submarine transport machines for personal use, scientific explorations and film projects.
 This collaboration with Aston Martin was announced in September of 2017, and the design sketches previewed stylized lines and 360º visibility, as if the ship were the latest James Bond gadget.